codehack9991/MOA-1.0.Examples.gui/README.md

+# What is MOA-1.0 ??
+FAST is a modular automa±on framework for func±onal automa±on.
+FAST doesn’t dictate how you write tests – quite the opposite – it provides you with a set of core components and op±ons that you are free to use to meet the needs of your project

+# Key Features
+ - Pluggable components which can be combined as required (GUI and non-GUI)
+ - Support any protocols that Ci± is using (FIX, EMS, any other)
+ - Clearly documented and highly usable
+ - Support ICG Build tools
+ - Flexible con²gura±on
+ - Mul±-process and mul±-threaded deployments
+ - Rich human-readable repor±ng

+# Goals
+ - Pluggable components which can be combined as required (GUI and non-GUI)
+ - Support any protocols that Ci± is using (FIX, EMS, any other)
+ - Clearly documented and highly usable
+ - Support ICG Build tools
+ - Flexible con²gura±on
+ - Mul±-process and mul±-threaded deployments
+ - Rich human-readable repor±ng

 # MOA-1.0.Examples.gui
 A demonstration of Automation Testing using our proposed MOA-1.0 framework.
 In this repo, you will see how to integrate your applications with our MOA-1.0 framework and I can assure this is gonna make the life of SDET engineers a hella lot easier.

+# Features
+### Plugins For Cucumber and JUnit allow to:
+ - Highlight keywords and syntax in test scenarios
+ - Autocomplete test steps
+ - Navigate through the code From usage to implementaTon oF methods
+ - Debug test scenarios: set breakpoints, overview/update variables, trace execuTon, etc.
+ - Run single test scenario, single fle, or any pack oF tests
+ - See result oF test execuTon in convenient real-Tme report with all debug log
+### Configuration
+Confguraton is convenienT and supporTs all possible needs:
+ - Multple environmenTs
+ - Multple users
+ - Multple se±ngs For multple agenTs
+ - Human-Friendly YML FormaT
+ - Allows everyThing To be kepT in Source ConTrol SysTem:
+ - global shared se±ngs,
+ - environmenT settings
+ - user-specifc se±ngs
+ - all These se±ngs can be used aT The same tme

 # Procedure